Tesla's Elon Musk calling coronavirus lockdowns 'fascist' overshadows profitable quarter

 Tesla shares are up 91% for the year to date as of Wednesday’s close, after recovering from a sharp slump in March.

+Musk seemed to be supportive of the way the lockdown was being lifted in Germany as the European nation began to gradually and tentatively reopen.

+“Very sensible,” Musk tweeted late on Wednesday responding to a media report on how Germany was lifting its restrictions.

-Reporting by Akanksha Rana in Bengaluru and Tina Bellon in New York; Editing by Joseph White and Lisa Shumaker
+Reporting by Akanksha Rana in Bengaluru and Tina Bellon in New York; additional reporting by Kanishka Singh; Editing by Joseph White, Lisa Shumaker and Gerry Doyle